Makes 12-14 1X1-inch candies

 Clip a candy thermometer to the side of the pan and insert the thermometer into the mixture, making sure it doesn't touch the bottom of the pan.

 Watch carefully until it registers at 300 degrees.
 Remove it from the heat immediately.

-Add in the sriracha and whisky.
-Stir with a silicone spatula slowly—it will steam and bubble immediately.
+Mix the sriracha, whisky and cream of tartar (optional) together in a small bowl.
+Then pour into the heated mixture with a silicon spatula slowly—it will steam and bubble immediately.
 Once it stops, pour the mixture into a glass measuring cup, then slowly pour the mixture into the compartments, filling them 3/4 full.
 You have to work very quickly during this step, as the mixture starts to gum up really fast—the first of the 14 compartments I filled hardened very well, while the last two I poured did not.